megonemad1/Tutor-Website/Blog/_posts/2020-04-10-coin_converter.md

     - web scraping
     - Dungeons&Dragons
 ---
 so this project starts like many others.
-With a slight annoyance and enough free time to hack together a solution. todays problem arose whilst playing Dungeons & Dragons.
+With a slight annoyance and enough free time to hack together a solution.
+Todays problem arose whilst playing Dungeons & Dragons.
 I wanted to buy a shops worth of pastries; being D&D these where of course the most evil and unholy of pastries.
-The Shopkeeper asked me to pay, I know weird how even in fantasy we bring our problems with us. on the plus side in this game coin was easy to come by, but that poses other issues. the conversion rates of each coin while consistent, never seem to stick with me.
+The Shopkeeper asked me to pay, I know weird how even in fantasy we bring our problems with us.
+On the plus side in this game coin was easy to come by, but that poses other issues.
+The conversion rates of each coin while consistent, never seem to stick with me.
 I struggle to convert copper, electrum, silver, gold, and platinum in my head.
-I also had a lot of platinum, the big bucks coin. but no copper, which I needed to buy simple goods like pastries. so there I am, in the middle of the game doing fast money conversion trying to wok out change. the online sheet I use kindly tells me the worth of each coin, but doesn't work it all out for me.
+I also had a lot of platinum, the big bucks coin.
+But no copper, which I needed to buy simple goods like pastries.
+So there I am, in the middle of the game doing fast money conversion trying to wok out change.
+The online sheet I use kindly tells me the worth of each coin, but doesn't work it all out for me.

 ### the problem